 Then the war starts and the Kingdom of the Netherlands remains neutral.
 This was the last war between Empires trying to exert dominance over Europe but the Dutch had their sole interests in the Far East and thus decided to stay out of it.
 That did not mean that they were completely out of it.

 Before we make it to the next stage in the proceedings, Captain Krol managed to get married.
 Having been a sort of perennial bachelor for 43 years he finally tied the knot on 3 Feb.
-1916 when he married Miss Clara Horstman in the town of Ginneken and Bavel.
+1916 when he married Miss Clara Horstman (born in the Dutch Indies where her father was a reverend) in the town of Ginneken en Bavel.
 Eventually there were 3 children.
 Elisabeth (1917), Anna Gijsberta (1919) and Helena Gerarda (1926 – 19 Feb.
 2021) (c)

 The complete citation reads: